SKasaei/N-wayMergingProcess/Google Form/Read.md

-In this file, we provide the Google Form which used for our evaluation.
+In this file, we provide the Google Form which used for our evaluation (usability).